Abhijit Mukherjee: Professional career

 Mukherjee has worked as a corporate executive for firms like the Bharat Heavy Electricals Limited, Maruti Udyog Limited and the Steel Authority of India Limited.
 He was General Manager in charge of Corporate Social Responsibility [CSR] in the Steel Authority of India Limited.

 Political career

-Mukherjee began his political career as a state legislator in West Bengal.
-Following his father's election to the presidency, he contested the by-election for the Jangipur Seat in the Lok Sabha and won.
+Mukherjee began his political career as a state legislator in 2011.Following his father's election to the presidency, he contested the by-election for the Jangipur Seat in the Lok Sabha and won.
 He was re-elected in the 2014 Indian general election in a four cornered contest and retained his seat in Jangipur Constituency of Dist : Murshidabad, West Bengal.
 He is one of the four Members of Parliament in the Lok Sabha from West Bengal who are members of the Indian National Congress.
 In the 2019 General elections to the Lok Sabha, he lost to his rival candidate from TMC.

-On 5 July 2021, he joined All India Trinamool Congress after resigning from Indian National Congress.
+On 5 July 2021, he joined Trinamool Congress after resigning from Indian National Congress.
+He rejoined INC in February 2025.

+Controversy

+In 2012, Mukherjee was criticized for describing the women participants of the anti-rape protests as "highly dented and painted".
+He later withdrew and apologised for his statements.